hassaneldash/Meta-LittleLemon-Frontend/README.md

 2. Run `npm start` to start the development server.
 3. Open your web browser and navigate to `http://localhost:3000`.

-You can now browse the Little Lemon restaurant website and view the menu, services, and contact information.
+You can now browse the Little Lemon restaurant website and view the restaurant's Home Page, contact information, and Reservations Page.

 ## Technologies Used